PalomaNavarro/TargetingImmuneCellsSVZ/README.md

 # TargetingImmuneCellsSVZ

-Code to analyze single-cell RNA sequencing data and generate figures for: Navarro Negredo et al. 2026
+Code to analyze single-cell RNA sequencing data and generate figures for Navarro Negredo et al. 2026.

 All raw sequencing reads for single-cell RNA-seq data can be found under BioProject PRJNA1365936.